Snow Dragon (film): Plot

-The film tells story of Princess Laura and Prince Jan.
+The film tells the story of Princess Laura and Prince Jan.
 It was prophesied that Jan will make Laura unhappy and Queen Vilma cast a curse upon him.
 Jan turns into a Snow dragon every night.
 Vilma then leaves Laura and her husband Valentin.
 When Laura grows up and has to choose her husband she meets Jan and they fall in love.
 King disagrees and wants to prevent it.
-They escape and princes finds out about the curse.
-They set of to remove it from him.
-It is revealed during the journey that Jan is coward and is unable to help Laura when she is in danger.
+They escape and the prince finds out about the curse.
+They set out to remove it from him.
+It is revealed during the journey that Jan is a coward and is unable to help Laura when she is in danger.
 It eventually leads to conflict between them and Laura returns home.
-She is set to marry evil Dacián but Jan finds courage to face him and Dacián turns into a black dragon.
-Jan fights him in is Snow dragon form and wins.
+She is set to marry evil Dacián but Jan finds the courage to face him and Dacián turns into a black dragon.
+Jan fights him in his Snow dragon form and wins.
 The curse is removed and Jan marries Laura.